TallyTrailBlazers/frontend/README.md

 # frontend

-Frontend Web Application (angular app)
+Frontend Web Application (angular app).

-Documentation would be real nice.
+See `ANGULAR_README.md` for information about development.